iviews/iviews-bower-resolver/README.md

 * Technical Whitepaper: https://i-views.com/de/technical-whitepaper-download/
 * Documentation (german): https://i-views.com/de/smart-data-engine/dokumentation/

 # Purpose

+**Deprecation notice: The bower-resolver is deprecated.
+We have moved away from bower, so this package will not be updated anymore.
+The source for downloading the package will also not receive updates anymore.
+Please contact us, if you need current versions of our software.**

 In addition the our core-product, we provide a web-frontend called the `viewconfigmapper` that can be used and configured with our backend.
 The `@i-views/bower-resolver` helps you download and use this frontend in your own projects.

-Please note that while the `@i-views/bower-resolver` is released under the MIT-License, most of the packages it downloads are under a proprietary license.
+Please note that while the `@i-views/bower-resolver` is released under the MIT-License, most of the packages it downloads are under a propriatery license.

 # Installation